tapestry-tool/tapestry-wp/templates/vue/README.md

 ## Testing Setup

-### E2E Testing
+### End-to-End Testing

-Cypress is the framework we use for E2E testing.
+Cypress is the framework we use for end-to-end (e2e) testing.
 For it to work, it needs to be configured with some environment variables.
 In the `cypress-sample.json` file, you should see something like:

 ```json
 {